sik247/Equity.ai/README.md

 The prediction section of the application showcases the output of LSTM models for selected stocks.
 Users can view detailed forecasts, historical trends, and make informed decisions based on the AI-driven predictions.
 ![Example Image](static/display/model.png "This is an example image")

+## Portfolio Interface
+Real-time insights into the strategies of top investors and institutional banks.

 ## Contributing